-- 3BA.1 Each certificate authorising charter, or regular public transport, operations in a piston-engined aeroplane having a maximum take-off weight exceeding 5 700 kg is subject to the condition set out in paragraph 3BA.2. - 3BA.2 The aeroplane must not be operated on a route containing a point more than 60 minutes at the 1 engine inoperative cruise speed (in ISA and still air conditions) from an adequate aerodrome.
+- BA.1 Each certificate authorising charter, or regular public transport, operations in a piston-engined aeroplane having a maximum take-off weight exceeding 5 700 kg is subject to the condition set out in paragraph 3BA.2. - 3BA.2 The aeroplane must not be operated on a route containing a point more than 60 minutes at the OEI cruise speed from an adequate aerodrome.

-3BB Distance limitations - 19 passengers or less and exceeding 5 700 kg
+3BB Distance limitations - 19 passengers or less and exceeding 5 700 kg MTOW

-- 3BB.1 Each certificate authorising charter, or regular public transport, operations for the carriage of passengers in a turbine-engined aeroplane is subject to the condition set out in paragraph 3BB.2 if the aeroplane: - (a) is not certificated to carry more than 19 passengers; and - (b) has a maximum take-off weight exceeding 5 700 kg. - 3BB.2 The AOC holder may only conduct an EDTO if the operation has been approved, in writing, by CASA in accordance with Appendix 3.
+- 3BB.1 Each certificate authorising charter, or regular public transport, operations for the carriage of passengers in a turbine-engined aeroplane is subject to the condition set out in paragraph 3BB.2 if the aeroplane: - (a) is not certified to carry more than 19 passengers; and - (b) has a maximum take-off weight exceeding 5 700 kg. - 3BB.2 The AOC holder may only conduct an EDTO if the operation has been approved, in writing, by CASA in accordance with Appendix 3.